Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Results

-In fig.\,\ref{fig:Relativistic_Lyapunov_timescale} we present measurements for the Lyapunov time scale for the post-Newtonian equations of motion.
-For $N \aplt 4$, the EIH equations of motion, as well as the pairwise 1-PN terms show similar chaotic behavior, in the sense that the relativistic system is less sensitive to initial perturbations than the Newtonian case.
-For $N\apgt 20$, the pairwise 1-PN terms result in smaller Lyapunov time scales compared to Newton's equations of motion, whereas the EIH equations of motion continue to result in a rather large Lyapunov time scale compared to the Newtonian case.
-The Lyapunov time scale for the EIH equations of motion are roughly twice as large as for the Newtonian case for $\Cscaling = 0.005$ and roughly four times as large for $\Cscaling = 0.010$.
+In fig.\,\ref{fig:Relativistic_Lyapunov_timescale} we present measurements for the Lyapunov timescale for the post-Newtonian equations of motion.
+For $N \aplt 4$, the EIH equations of motion as well as the pairwise 1-PN terms show similar chaotic behavior in the sense that the relativistic system is less sensitive to initial perturbations than the Newtonian case.
+For $N\apgt 20$, the pairwise 1-PN terms result in smaller Lyapunov timescales compared to Newton's equations of motion, whereas the EIH equations of motion continue to result in a rather large Lyapunov timescale compared to the Newtonian case.
+The Lyapunov timescales for the EIH equations of motion are roughly twice as large as for the Newtonian case for $\Cscaling = 0.005$ and roughly four times as large for $\Cscaling = 0.010$.

 The effect of $N$ on the degree of chaos in the equations of motion is further illustrated in figure\,\ref{fig:Lyapunov_timescale_comparison}.
-Here we show for $N=4$, $N=16$ and for $N=64$, the ratio of the pairwise 1-PN solution as a function of the full EIH equations of motion.
-The relativistic calculations are performed with $\Cscaling = 0.010$.
+Here we show for $N=4$, $N=16,$ and for $N=64$ the ratio of the pairwise 1-PN solution as a function of the full EIH equations of motion.
+The relativistic calculations were performed with $\Cscaling = 0.010$.

-For $N=4$, the Newtonian case shows a smaller average Lyapunov time scale than both relativistic cases.
-This was also confirmed in the three-body simulations by \cite{2021arXiv210907013B}, in which case no significant difference was found in the chaotic behavor of Newtonian versus relativistic systems.
-When $N$ increases, the distribution of the Lyapunov time scale for the EIH equations of motion continues to be large compared to the Newtonian case, but the value for the pairwise 1-PN terms tends to drop to less than 1/10th of the Newtonian solution.
-We conclude that if one is interested in the dynamical behavior of $N \apgt 4$ black holes; the pairwise 1-PN terms do not reliably represent the chaotic behavior expected for such a relativistic system.
+For $N=4$, the Newtonian case shows a smaller average Lyapunov timescale than the two relativistic cases.
+This was also confirmed in the three-body simulations by \cite{2021arXiv210907013B}, who found no significant difference in the chaotic behavior of Newtonian versus relativistic systems.
+When $N$ increases, the distribution of the Lyapunov timescale for the EIH equations of motion continues to be large compared to the Newtonian case, but the value for the pairwise 1-PN terms tends to drop to less than 1/10th of the Newtonian solution.
+We conclude that if one is interested in the dynamical behavior of $N \apgt 4$ black holes, the pairwise 1-PN terms do not reliably represent the chaotic behavior expected for such a relativistic system.
 The pairwise 1-PN terms address pairs of compact objects, whereas the EIH equations of motion should give a more reliable representation for relativistic systems of $N \geq 3$.
 We expect this difference to persist for the higher-order Taylor expansion terms.